-In order to get car insurance Colorado, you’ll need a few things to make the process happen quickly.
+To get car insurance in Colorado, you’ll need a few things to make the process happen quickly.
 This includes your VIN and license plate number, current mileage and mileage driven every year, personal information and current coverage limits or minimum required by your lender.

 How quickly can I get car insurance in Colorado?